What to Expect When You're Expecting (film): Plot

-Wendy Cooper runs a breast feeding boutique called The Breast Choice and has been trying to have a baby with her husband Gary for two years.
-She eventually does conceive and shares the news with Gary after taking five pregnancy tests.
-Having planned a magical and happy pregnancy, Wendy feels awful throughout it and, during a convention she was chosen to speak at about the miracle of childbirth, she begins to break down and begins to rant about the process of pregnancy.
-Her outburst is filmed and becomes a viral hit on YouTube, after which her boutique is flooded with customers.
-After many labor-inducing activities, she goes to the hospital only to find out she has to have a cesarean section, which is against her birth plan.
+Wendy Cooper runs a breastfeeding boutique called The Breast Choice and has been trying to conceive with her husband Gary for two years.
+She eventually successfully gets pregnant, but has a miserable pregnancy in lieu of the happy, comfortable one she had imagined.
+She is chosen to speak at a convention about the miracle of childbirth, but breaks down in the middle of her presentation and instead begins to rant about the hardships of pregnancy.
+Her outburst is filmed and becomes a viral hit on YouTube, generating a record number of sales for her boutique.
+While in labor, she discovers she has to have a caesarean section, which contradicts her birth plan.
 She suffers severe blood loss, but survives and delivers a son named Theo.